Gazprom: Liquefied Natural Gas

 In 2021, Russia had two large liquefied natural gas (LNG) production plants, Yamal LNG and Sakhalin-2 LNG, both of which Gazprom has an interest in.

 In March 2021, the Russian Government authorised a long-term programme to develop and expand the liquefied natural gas industry in Russia with nine more LNG plants, to address the growing global LNG market.

 In August 2021 Russia's first LNG bunkering vessel, Dmitry Mendeleev, was completed for Gazprom.

 In October 2021, Gazprom and RusGazDobycha announced they would build a new plant, Baltic LNG, at Ust-Luga, with access to the Baltic Sea for sea transportation westward.
 It would process ethane-containing natural gas with a capacity of 13 million tons of LNG per year.

 In 2024, Gazprom faced a significant shortage of LNG tankers, leading the company to use the Marshal Vasilevskiy floating storage and regasification unit (FSRU) for exporting LNG from its Portovaya facility.
 This shortage occurred because Gazprom's regular tankers, such as the Pskov, were involved in extended voyages to Asia, avoiding the Suez Canal and Red Sea due to security threats from Houthi attacks.

+In 2026, amid the Iran War, Gazprom was continuing to ship sanctioned LNG to China.